-Boat ride in the Snake River through Hells Canyon
+Camping along the Snake River in Hells Canyon

 The Snake River, separating Lewiston from Clarkston, Washington

 Assortment of wines made in the Lewis-Clark Valley American Viticultural Area